henribaeyens/apiplatform-docker-setup/README.md

 ```
 Refer to the README for more info on how to use this kit.

-# About this
+# About

-It is really a barebones installation for an api-platform project (with Symfony 6.4) for reference and experimentation.
+This is really a barebones installation for an api-platform project (with Symfony 6.4) for both reference and experimentation.
-The only things I've added are the mailer service and the a very simple message handler.
+The only things I've added so far are the mailer service and a very simple message handler.

 # Services